1. Jainism was founded by__________.

 Explanation: His Hathigumpha inscription shows deep devotion to Jainism.

-80. Jainism declined in India mainly due to:
+80. Jainism declined in India mainly due to__________.

 A) Rise of Hindu Bhakti movements